Meet Our Founders

 Wallace began his real estate career at just 18 years old in 2015 and was quickly recognized as "Rookie of the Year" by the Southwest Louisiana Board of REALTORS®.
 By 2017, he launched The Wallace Myers Group, and by 2019, at age 23, his team was nationally recognized by The Wall Street Journal—ranking in the top one-tenth of 1% of all 1.4 million real estate agents in the U.S., and among the Top 50 small teams across all brokerages nationwide.

-That same year, Wallace was named the #5 agent in the Gulf States Region for closing over 275 transactions out of 4,000+ agents and was honored as Southwest Louisiana’s Rising Philanthropist of the Year.
-In 2021, amid a global pandemic and five federally declared natural disasters, Wallace led his team to surpass 350 closed transactions—demonstrating remarkable resilience, leadership, and commitment to clients.
+That same year, Wallace was named the #5 agent in the Gulf States Regionfor closing over 275 transactions out of 4,000+ agents and was honored as Southwest Louisiana’s Rising Philanthropist of the Year.
+In 2021, amid a global pandemic and five federally declared natural disasters, Wallace led his team to 467 closed transactions—demonstrating remarkable resilience, leadership, and commitment to clients.

 Most recently, Wallace Co-Founded Level Up, where he brings his strategic vision, high-performance mindset, and deep commitment to developing others into their highest potential.
 Known for transforming obstacles into opportunities, Wallace is relentlessly focused on delivering exceptional service, empowering professionals, and guiding others through powerful breakthroughs in both business and life.